aptima-ai/aptima_framework/docs/ten_agent/playground/run_va_realtime.md

 ## Bind Weather Tool to your V2V

-You can bind weather tool to your V2V module in the TEN-Agent Playground.
+You can bind weather tool to your V2V module in the APTIMA-Agent Playground.

 1. When you have your agent running.
 Open Module Picker.
 2. Click on the button to the right of the V2V module to open the tool selection.